withfig/autocomplete/.github/ISSUE_TEMPLATE/other.md

 ### Community

-Do you want to get updates or chat with the creators and maintainers from fig?
-Check out our community slack [here](https://figcommunity.slack.com/join/shared_invite/zt-fupa9n8g-sfHm8MyBn1DBaCj8SoIxSA#/shared-invite/email)
+Do you want to get updates or chat with the creators and maintainers from Fig?
+Check out our community Slack [here](https://figcommunity.slack.com/join/shared_invite/zt-fupa9n8g-sfHm8MyBn1DBaCj8SoIxSA#/shared-invite/email)